Skip to main content

 3. Click Save Changes

-1. Give your app password a descriptive label (e.g., "Webrix Integration")
+1. Give your token a descriptive label (e.g., "Webrix Integration")

 • Repositories: Read and write